 From the Librairie Calligrammes, a meeting place of exiled German intellectuals, to the Cinémathèque française, which sparked her love of film, she charts a city and its utopias.
 They live on in Ulrike Ottinger’s collaged landscape of memories in a workshop exhibition complimenting her film Paris Calligrammes (2019).

-A film program in the presence of the artist with works of film history that influenced her supplements the exhibition.
+A film program presented by Ulrike Ottinger showing works of cinematic history that inspired her supplements the exhibition.

-The program is accompanied by a publication, issued by Hatje Cantz Verlag, with articles by Aleida Assmann, Marguerite Vappereau and Laurence A. Rickels as well as extensive insights into Ulrike Ottinger’s private archives.
+The program is accompanied by a publication, issued by Hatje Cantz Verlag, with articles by Aleida Assmann and Laurence A. Rickels as well as extensive insights into Ulrike Ottinger’s private archives.